Table of Contents

 This region is found at altitudes between 3,600 and 4,500 feet.
 A more tropical climate, it produces coffee that’s fruity with a chocolaty aroma.

-The origin of the famous Café de Marcala coffee, this region’s colder nights contributes to the unique flavors.
+The origin of the famous Café de Marcala coffee, this region’s colder nights contribute to the unique flavors.
 With a hint of acidity, the velvety body offers every coffee drinker a smooth finish.
 Flavors can be citrusy to caramel, tending to be on the sweeter side.

 Harvesting seasons range from December to April, depending on the region.
 When the fruits have been harvested, they are wet-washed as soon as possible.
 This prevents the beans from drying out.
 But what exactly does it mean when coffee is wet-washed?